ndlib/curatend-batch/README.md

 # Format of this Repository

-This repository is deployed using capistrano and puppet, and, since it is "rubyish", it also invokes bundler.
-The deploy then compiles the Go code, which is in a subdirectory, and installs that.
-Finally the puppet scripts run and setup the environment, and install the configuration files (e.g. start the Go service at startup).
+This repository is deployed using capistrano and ansible, and, since it is "rubyish", it also invokes bundler.
+The Go code, which is in a subdirectory, is compiled and deployed separately usiong AWS codebuild.
+The ansible scripts run and setup the environment, and install the configuration files (e.g. start the Go service at startup).

 The Go service will monitor a directory for new files.
 It will spawn a